NCI-GDC/vep-cwl/README.md

 ## Running Workflow

-The simplest way to run the workflow is to use the scripts and documentation available in the slurm directory and pulling from the `feat/slurm` branch.
+The simplest way to run the workflow is to use the scripts and documentation available in the slurm directory and pulling from the `develop` branch.

 ### Steps